 Alpacas are hardy, healthy animals and live outside year round.
 However, they need a shelter for protection from the rain and (occasionally in our climate) the sun.
 They need annual vaccinations and regular worming.

 Alpacas need shearing once a year, although suris are sometimes sheared every other year.
-On average, a fleece will weigh between 2.5 kg but some alpacas have the potential to produce up to 5kg.
+On average, a fleece will weigh 2.5 kg but some alpacas have the potential to produce up to 5kg.
 It is also necessary to regularly trim toenails and teeth, depending on growth.
+Our local alpaca shearer Matthew Kyle can be contacted on 07709782957, shearing will take place from April until July.
+Ballymac Alpaca also hold a shearing day in April in association with the NIAG.